CowwanVT/OpenSeeFace/README.md

 * `-a` or `--api-port` sets the target port for the VTS api
 * `-W` or `--width` sets the webcam capture width, defaults to 640 (Note: going above 640x480 can cause the webcam latency to go higher without much benefit)
 * `-H` or `--height` sets the webcam capture height
 * `-F` or `--fps` sets the webcam fps and target tracking fps.
 Defaults to 24 just to be safe, 30 should be fine for most webcams.
-Setting this to 60 is inadvisable because I've never managed to keep my frame times consistently below 16.6666ms while testing under load, but maybe you'll have better luck with it.
+Setting this to 60 is inadvisable because I've never managed to keep my frame times consistently below 16.6666ms while testing, but it might work with `--threads 2`
 * `-c` or `--capture` sets the camera ID, mostly used for when you have multiple webcams
-*
+* `-M` or `--mirror-imput` flips the webcam input
+* `-t` or `--threshold` sets the minimum confidence threshold for face tracking, valid values are decimals between 0 and 1, defaults to 0.7
+* `-d` or `--detection-threshold` sets the minimum confidence threshold for face detection, valid values are decibals between 0 and 1, defaults to 0.7
+* `-s` or `--silent` disables the stats printed to the console every frame (currently not implemented)
+* `--model` sets the tracking model, valid values are 0,1,2,3,4 defaults to 3.
+Model 4 has better winking, models 0-2 are faster but less accurate
+* `--preview` when set to 1 shows the webcam output pre-tracking, useful for tracking down tracking issues
+* `-T` or `--threads` sets the number of threads used by the landmark detection model.
+Default is 1, 2 seems to get a decent speedup at the cost of higher cpu usage.
+Values higher than 2 don't seem to have any effect.
+* `-v` or `--visualize` setting this to 1 enables a preview with a landmarks displayed, probably broken at the moment
+* `--target-brightness` sets the garget brightness for gamma correction.
+Values are decimals between 0.25 and 0.75, default is 0.55

 I'll update this readme to explain more later, but first I need to actually upload all my changes.
 I didn't expect this to turn into something I wanted to upload.